What is the best paid traffic for casino affiliates?

 Tools, platforms and technical techniques

 Tracking solutions range from campaign trackers and server-to-server postbacks to analytics platforms.
 Robust tracking underpins optimization and partner reconciliation.
-Bid management and automation tools help scale while maintaining CPA targets, and creative tools and landing-page builders accelerate testing.
+Bid management and automation tools can help scale campaigns, but they are most useful after baseline performance, conversion rules, and compliance controls are already reliable.

 - Ad platforms and networks for each channel (search, display, native, social, programmatic)